 Updated by marcandre (Marc-Andre Lafortune) over 13 years ago

 - Category set to core

 I thought I had submitted that bug, actually, but seems I forgot!

 Just to clarify: this happens when a module appears twice in the list of ancestors.
 Ruby typically forbids this, but if the module is included in just the right order, it is possible.
 In the example given, invert the two includes and Override is included only once.

-Updated by shugo (Shugo Maeda) almost 10 years ago
+Updated by shugo (Shugo Maeda) over 11 years ago